 You can also bulk upload studies via a spreadsheet.
 For basic import, at minimum there must be a column for DOI and/or PMID/PubMed ID.
-Depending on the format of your spreadsheet, there are two pathways of import.
-For video instructions, go to t=34 seconds here:
+Depending on the format of your spreadsheet, there are two pathways of import:

 Using DOI or PubMed ID, with automatically sourced bibliographic data: